Hunter Schafer On Euphoria Season 3, Injectables & The Power Of Perfume

 Do you ever do your own makeup for scenes?

 In the first season, I was really hands-on.
-One of my favorite looks is the clouds that Jules has around her eyes.
-That was something me and Donni [Davy] came up with together, and I helped draw out the clouds.
-These days, I like to be a little more hands-off just because the character has [evolved].
+One of my favourite looks is the clouds that Jules has around her eyes.
+That was something me and Donni [Davy] came up with together and I helped draw out the clouds.
+These days I like to be a little more hands-off just because the character has [evolved].
 She’s not quite the same parallel that I really felt in the first season.
 Jules was one step away from who I was.
-Now she’s a few more steps away from me, so I let [the makeup artists] take the reins more often.
+Now she’s a few more steps away from me so I let [the makeup artists] take the reins more often.

 AdvertisementADVERTISEMENT